Skip to content

 London Living Rent

-Calling all Londoners wanting to save a deposit: London Living Rent is the scheme for you.
+Calling all Londoners looking to save for a deposit: London Living Rent could be the scheme for you.

-Visit our London Living Rent hub for more information on how it works, eligibility and prioritisation.
+Visit our London Living Rent hub for more information on eligibility and how the scheme works.

-Discover more in our First Homes discount scheme hub.
+Discover more about eligibility and available properties in our First Homes scheme hub.

 Deposit Unlock

-Find out more about the scheme in our Deposit Unlock hub.
+Find out how the scheme works and which developers participate in our Deposit Unlock hub.

-Built in partnership between Share to Buy and the Greater London Authority, the Mayor of London’s official property platform offers Londoners a chance to search for local homes and learn about their housing options.
+Built in partnership between Share to Buy and the Greater London Authority, the Mayor of London’s official property platform helps Londoners explore affordable home ownership options, understand their eligibility and search for homes available across the capital.

 Buying and renting schemes